10 things you need to know before buying land that will help you make an educated decision you won’t regret!

 The land the two other realtors showed us, physically walked on the land showed us, was not for sale.

-Those realtors didn’t want to admit it, & I don’t think they ever did to our realtor.
+Those realtors didn’t want to admit it, and I don’t think they ever did to our realtor.

 Thank goodness, because I can’t imagine the heartbreak other buyers may have felt falling in love with a piece of land only to discover it wasn’t for sale!